Juanita M. Kreps: Woman of firsts

 In addition to being the first female Secretary of Commerce, Kreps also became the first female director of the New York Stock Exchange in 1972.
-She served on various corporate boards: American Telephone & Telegraph Co., Armco Inc., Chrysler Corp., Citicorp, Deere & Co., Eastman Kodak Co., J.C.
-Penney Co.
-Inc., RJR Nabisco, UAL Corp., and Zurn Industries.
+She served on various corporate boards: AT&T, Armco, Chrysler, Citicorp, JCPenney, John Deere, Kodak, RJR Nabisco, UAL Corporation and Zurn Industries.
 In 1987, Kreps became the first woman to win the Director of the Year award for the National Association of Corporate Directors (NACD).
 Kreps efforts in the boardroom were seen as nothing less than "gold standard".
 She believed it was the job of those in the boardrooms to raise awareness by what they chose to discuss: "The trouble isn't whether you have the courage to raise the issues.
-Where you might fall down in your obligation to stockholders is in not knowing enough about what's going on to make an intelligent decision.
+Where you might fall down in your obligation to stockholders is in not knowing enough about what's going on to make an intelligent decision."